CALL: +40 744 660 800 MAIL: [email protected]

 Fall Festivals and Events

-West Side Hallo Fest, the biggest Halloween festival in Romania, is on Morii Lake between October 27 and 29.
+West Side Hallo Fest, the largest Halloween festival in Romania, takes place from October 24 to 26.
 West Side Hallo Fest runs for three days, with rock concerts, children’s workshops, mystery trails and a costume contest.

 For a complete list of the concerts and music festivals in Bucharest, please check the article in the link.